 Activity 1: Read + Discuss.
 Look at the picture on UEWH page 188-189 to see what life in a Roman town looked like.
 Discuss how it is different from or similar to the town where you live.

 Activity 2: What about life at home?
 Read Who Were The Romans? pages 6-8 to see details of the home, including Roman furniture and what their kitchens were like.
 Did you notice how Roman homes were heated?
-Read more about hypocausts here and here.
+They used a system called hypocaust.
+The hypocaust was a system that circulated hot air under the floor and surrounding walls.
+Read more about hypocausts here and see it illustrated here.
 Modern day heating elements follow the same scientific principles as did those in ancient Roman heaters.
 Learn more about the science with this convection STEM activity and by reading this post.
 (Note: This activity will require preparation the day before.
 You will need to freeze an ice cube with blue food coloring.)

 Activity 3: Roman children learned in schools and at home.
 Read Who Were The Romans? pages 11 and 12 to learn more.
 Read a few facts about wax tablets here, then make your own wax tablets with this tutorial.